remoshock/remoshock/README.md

 on how to make a server available to the Internet because of the security implications.

-`./pyshockserver.py` will start the server and print the URL.
-The port and authentication token may be configured in pyshock.ini.
+`remoshockserver` will start the server and print the URL.
+The port and authentication token may be configured in remoshock.ini.

 ~~~~
-usage: pyshockserver.py [-h] [-v] [--version]
+usage: remoshockserver [-h] [-v] [--version]

 Shock collar remote control